-On this basis, the Council are satisfied that, subject to the receipt of a satisfactory completed s106 Planning Obligation, the applicants will have satisfactorily mitigated for the impact of their proposed development on the Thames Basin Heaths SPA in perpetuity in compliance with the requirements of New Rushmoor Local Plan Policy NE1 and the AMS.
-Accordingly it is considered that planning permission can be granted for the proposed development on SPA grounds.
+On this basis, the Council are satisfied that, subject to (a) confirmation from Hart DC that the uplifted Bramshot Farm SANG payment has been secured in respect of the proposals for the current application; and (b) receipt of a satisfactory completed s106 Planning Obligation or Deed of Variation in respect of securing the uplifted SAMMS payment, the applicants will have satisfactorily mitigated for the impact of their proposed development on the Thames Basin Heaths SPA in perpetuity in compliance with the requirements of New Rushmoor Local Plan Policy NE1 and the AMS.
+Accordingly, on this basis, it is considered that planning permission could then be granted for the proposed development on SPA grounds.